 We also have collective nouns for groups of things, such as:

 I’d say “The pile of clothes on my bed is getting bigger” – pile takes a singular verb, even though it’s referring to many clothes.

 We also have compound nouns – this is a noun made of two or more words.

-Sometimes they are together:
+Sometimes the two words are together:

-Sometimes they are joined by a hyphen:
+Sometimes compound nouns are joined by a hyphen:

-Sometimes they are two words:
+Sometimes compound nouns are two words:

 - ice cream